lianabisuna/lianabisuna/README.md

 <h1>Hi, I'm Liana Bisuña 👋</h1>

 <p>Welcome to my page!
-I'm an IT graduate and currently delving into frontend development.
+I'm an I.T. graduate and currently delving into frontend development.
 I like working with Vue.js and Tailwind among others and while I may not know a lot YET but useful things amazes me such as E2E Testing tools and stuff that enhances developer experience such as Typescript.
 Let's create magic with syntax and logic—<i>with a little bit of design on the side</i>...</p>

-🤍 Designed and developed by yours truly [REVV](https://revv-template.netlify.app)
+🤍 Designed and developed by yours truly: [REVV](https://revv-template.netlify.app)

-🌼 1 of my personal project [Colorcap](https://colorcap.netlify.app/): Keycap Color Editor
+🌼 One of my personal project [Colorcap](https://colorcap.netlify.app/): Keycap Color Editor

-📖 Leaning and looking into **Vue.js 3: Composition API**, **Cypress** & **React**
+📖 Leaning and looking into **Composition API**, **Cypress** & **React**

 🕊️ Mail is open at **lianabisuna@gmail.com**.
 Say hello!